marklogic-community/RunDMC/setup/README_FOR_STANDALONE_APIDOC.txt

 This document lists the steps for getting a copy of the standalone apidoc application up and running on your machine.

+NOTE: Disqus comments are currently disabled in the standalone version of the app.

 1. Install MarkLogic 5 if you haven't already.

 2. Get and install git from http://git-scm.com.